jorgeareyesjr/django-data-relay/README.md

 ## 📬 Feedback and Contributions

-Whether you have feedback, have encountered any bugs, or have suggestions for enhancements, you're encouraged to connect!
+I welcome feedback and suggestions!
+Whether you have encountered any bugs, have ideas for enhancements, or simply want to share some feedback, you're encouraged to connect!
 Each insight and contribution is an opportunity to make the **Django Data Relay** more robust and user-friendly.
-Please consider the following guidelines while contributing:

-- **Code Style**: Maintain a consistent code style for readability.
-- **Documentation**: Ensure well-documented code for effective collaboration.
-- **Testing**: Thoroughly test your changes before submitting a pull request.
-- **Issue Tracker**: Check the Issue Tracker for tasks.
-- **Code Review**: All contributions undergo a code review process.
-- **Licensing**: Contributions are licensed.
+Check out [CONTRIBUTING](https://github.com/jorgeareyesjr/django-data-relay/blob/main/CONTRIBUTING) for more details.

+## 👾 Code of Conduct

+In an effort to foster a welcoming and inclusive environment for all, please treat each other with respect and kindness.
+I encourage all participants and contributors to communicate and collaborate positively.
+Check out the [CODE_OF_CONDUCT](https://github.com/jorgeareyesjr/django-data-relay/blob/main/CODE_OF_CONDUCT) for more details.

+## 🌐 License

+This project is licensed under the Apache License 2.0.
+Check out the [LICENSE](https://github.com/jorgeareyesjr/django-data-relay/blob/main/LICENSE) for more details.